-Patient Demographics Supplier - A system responsible for adding, updating and maintaining demographics about a patient, and additional information such as related persons (primary caregiver, guarantor, next of kin, etc.).
-It supplies new and updated information to the Patient Demographics Consumer.

-Patient Encounter Source - A system responsible for adding, updating and maintaining encounter information about a patient.
-It supplies new and updated information to the Patient Encounter Consumer.

-2820 Patient Encounter Consumer - A system that uses patient encounter information provided by the Patient Encounter Source about a patient.

-Patient Identifier Cross-reference Consumer - This actor allows a system in a Patient Identifier Domain to determine the identification of a patient in a different Patient Identifier Domain by using the services of a Patient Identifier Cross-Reference Manager Actor.

-- 2825 Patient Identifier Cross-reference Manager Serves a well-defined set of Patient Identifier Domains.
-Based on information provided in each Patient Identifier Domain by a Patient Identification Source Actor, it manages the cross-referencing of patient identifiers across Patient Identifier Domains. - Patient Identity Source - The Patient Identity Source Actor is a provider of unique identifier for each patient and maintains a collection of identity traits.
-Each Patient Identifier Domain requires this Actor to assign patient identities and to notify other Actors (e.g. a Patient Identifier Cross-reference Manager or a Registry Actor) of all events related to patient identification (creation, update, merge, etc.).
-Personnel White Pages Consumer This actor has a use for information that can be found in the Personnel White Pages Directory. - 2835 Personnel White Pages Directory This actor has authoritative Personnel White Pages information on the human workforce members of the enterprise.

-Secure Node - The presence of this actor on a system means that all of the other actors and other non-IHE software comply with the IHE rules for user authentication, communications authentication, and security policies.

-2840 Time Client - Establishes time synchronization with one or more Time Servers using the NTP protocol and either the NTP or SNTP algorithms.
-Maintains the local computer system clock synchronization with UTC based on synchronization with the Time Servers.

-Time Server - Provides NTP time services to Time Clients.
+- Patient Demographics Supplier A system responsible for adding, updating and maintaining demographics about a patient, and additional information such as related persons (primary caregiver, guarantor, next of kin, etc.).
+It supplies new and updated information to the Patient Demographics Consumer. - Patient Encounter Source A system responsible for adding, updating and maintaining encounter information about a patient.
+It supplies new and updated information to the Patient Encounter Consumer. - Patient Encounter Consumer A system that uses patient encounter information provided by the Patient Encounter Source about a patient. - Patient Identifier Cross-reference Consumer This actor allows a system in a Patient Identifier Domain to determine the identification of a patient in a different Patient Identifier Domain by using the services of a Patient Identifier Cross-Reference Manager Actor. - Patient Identifier Cross-reference Manager Serves a well-defined set of Patient Identifier Domains.
+Based on information provided in each Patient Identifier Domain by a Patient Identification Source Actor, it manages the cross-referencing of patient identifiers across Patient Identifier Domains. - Patient Identity Source The Patient Identity Source Actor is a provider of unique identifier for each patient and maintains a collection of identity traits.
+Each Patient Identifier Domain requires this Actor to assign patient identities and to notify other Actors (e.g. a Patient Identifier Cross-reference Manager or a Document Registry Actor) of all events related to patient identification (creation, update, merge, etc.). - Personnel White Pages Consumer This actor has a use for information that can be found in the Personnel White Pages Directory. - Personnel White Pages Directory This actor has authoritative Personnel White Pages information on the human workforce members of the enterprise. - Portable Media Creator: This actor assembles the content of the media and writes it to the physical medium.
+A priori this document set is extracted from an Electronic Healthcare Record (EHR) or a Personal Health Record (PHR) system. - Portable Media Importer: This actor reads and displays the information contained on the media, allows the user to select information, and store any or all of the elements.
+Typically this document will be integrated into an Electronic Healthcare Record (EHR) or Personal Health Record (PHR) and can then process the instances. - 3705 Secure Node The presence of this actor on a system means that all of the other actors and other non-IHE software comply with the IHE rules for user authentication, communications authentication, and security policies. - Time Client Establishes time synchronization with one or more Time Servers using the NTP protocol and either the NTP or SNTP algorithms.
+Maintains the local computer system clock synchronization with UTC based on synchronization with the Time Servers. - Time Server Provides NTP time services to Time Clients.
 It is either directly synchronized to a UTC master clock (e.g. satellite time signal) or is synchronized by being grouped with a Time Client to other Time Server(s).

+IHE IT Infrastructure Technical Framework, vol. 1 (ITI TF-1): Integration Profiles